marspengexdell/knowledge-base-app/README.md

 `torch`, `torchvision` and `torchaudio` from the official [PyTorch wheel index](https://download.pytorch.org/whl/cu121) and place them in that directory before rebuilding the containers.

+### Caching with `llama_cpp`

+The inference service now enables key/value caching when generating text.
+This improves throughput but increases memory usage.
+Set the environment variable `LLAMA_USE_CACHE=0` when starting the container to disable caching if your system has limited RAM.
 ### Regenerating gRPC Stubs

 If you modify `inference.proto`, regenerate the Python stubs so that both the